yugr/rust-slides/features/cons/placement-new/README.md

 > it will always be created on the stack first and then copied to the heap (from [here](https://users.rust-lang.org/t/how-to-create-large-objects-directly-in-heap/26405/2)).

+The issue is more important in C++ because there copy ctors are potentially more expensive (not just simple `memcpy`'s).

 # Solutions

 One could argue that lack of placement new may be alleivated